 Remarketing of Tier 2 Amounts

-If BPA remarkets a customer’s Tier 2 purchase obligation pursuant to the Power Sales Contract, then BPA will credit the proceeds (net of any remarketing costs as described in Section 6.4.1) to such customer.
+If BPA remarkets a customer’s Tier 2 purchase obligation pursuant to the CHWM Contract, then BPA will credit the proceeds (net of any remarketing costs as described in Section 6.4.1) to such customer.
 The customer must continue to pay for the entire purchase at the appropriate Tier 2 Rate.

 Calculating the Remarketed Tier 2 Rate Proceeds

 If BPA remarkets for a customer any Tier 2 Rate Alternative purchase obligation, the proceeds (as established below) obtained from such remarketing will be netted against the customer’s monthly bill.
-BPA will calculate the applicable rate, or rates, used to calculate the proceeds for the remarketed energy in the each 7(i) Process.
+BPA will calculate the applicable rate, or rates, used to calculate the proceeds for the remarketed energy in each 7(i) Process.
 The total proceeds of the remarketed energy will be reduced for aggregated transaction costs, including, but not limited to, such costs as broker or other marketing fees, transmission costs, transmission losses, and odd lot remarketing costs.
 Transaction costs also could include a risk component or adjustment mechanism for the risk associated with the potential difference between forecast and actual market prices.

 The customer will remain responsible for paying any charges and adjustments that otherwise would have been paid had BPA not had to provide remarketing.
 Remarketing of Tier 2 Rate Alternative purchase obligation amounts that include a transfer of RECs will not affect any transfer of RECs associated with such amounts.
 This procedure will be applied whether or not BPA actually remarkets the power or uses it for its own purposes.